+- 1 Slotted fretboard

+- 2 Mahogany neck, dovetail

+- 3 Maple bridge plate stock

+- 4 Shim stock

+- 5 Neck block, dovetail

+- 6 Tail block

+- 7 Practice fretboard

+- 8 Fretwire

+- 9 Muslin

+- 10 Mahogany bent sides

+- 11 Red spruce soundboard

+- 12 Mahogany back

+- 13 Pickguard

+- 14 Bracing pattern

+- 15 Building an Acoustic Guitar Kit DVD

+- 16 Cardboard body form (2)

+- 17 Blueprint

+- 18 Decorative truss rod cover

+- 19 Fret markers (9)

+- 20 Back brace set (9 pieces)

+- 21 White side dot material

+- 22 Large rubber bands

+- 23 Kluson tuning machines

+- 24 Low profile truss rod

+- 25 Kerfed lining (8)

+- 26 Bridge

+- 27 Reinforcing ribbon

+- 28 Bone saddle

+- 29 Bone nut

+- 30 Bridge hardware

+- 31 Bridge pins (6) and endpin

+- 32 Strap button

+- 33 Binding strips (4)

+- 34 Purfling for body

+- 35 Purfling for rosette

+- 36 Soundboard brace set (11 pieces)

 Side Assembly

 Assembling the sides

-Each bent guitar side has been formed from a tapered piece of wood.
-One of the longer edges is straight (the guitar top) and the other is slightly curved (the back).
+As you examine the two pieces of wood that make up the sides of the guitar, you'll notice that one edge is straight (the top of the guitar) and the other is tapered (the back).
 Place the sides, straight edges down, on the workboard and butt the ends together.
 The sides shouldn't rock on the workboard surface.

-Pencil accurately measured centerlines on the neck block and the tailblock, and align these marks against the inner seams of the adjoining guitar sides.
+Pencil accurately measured centerlines on the neck block and the tail block, and align these marks against the inner seams of the adjoining guitar sides.
 The open top of the neck block must face downward against the workboard, and both blocks must be flush with the sides at the top and bottom.

-Dry-clamp the two blocks to the sides, place a piece of wood across the waist, and rest a weight (a couple of bricks worked for us) on the piece of wood (pictured) to keep the sides flat against the cardboard.
-Now readjust the neck block and tailblock while the sides are weighted down.
+Dry-clamp the two blocks to the sides, place a piece of wood across the waist, and rest a weight (a couple of bricks worked for us) on the piece of wood (pictured) to keep the sides flat against the workboard.
+Now readjust the neck block and tail block while the sides are weighted down.

-KIT TIP: Dry clamping

-It's important to try fitting and clamping the kit pieces before you use glue.
+Dry clamping It's important to try fitting and clamping the kit pieces before you use glue.
 Practice a "dry run" to make sure you have all the clamps and cauls needed before glue is applied.
-We found that using a little brush (like our Glue Brush) helps to apply the glue evenly on the surface.
+We found that using a little brush (like our glue brush) helps to apply the glue evenly on the surface.
 The back side of the neck block has a fairly steep 5° angle to match the arch of the back.
 Viewed from the side, in cross-section, both ends of the neck block are flush where they meet the sides, but the 5° side will be higher than the sides as it tapers up toward the interior of the guitar.

 The side of the neck block that touches the guitar sides is curved.
-A clamping caul with matching curvature (illustrated) should be prepared from scrap wood and placed against the outer side seam.
-The same caul will fit both the neck block and tailblock areas.
+Prepare a clamping caul (illustrated) from scrap wood and placed against the outer side seam.
+The same caul will fit both the neck block and tail block areas.
+Using cauls